Public Services Card

 What is a Public Services Card?

 A Public Services Card is usually issued when you are allocated a PPS number.
-If you apply for, or are currently getting a social welfare payment (including Child Benefit) you will be asked to register for your Public Services Card.
+If you apply for, or are getting a social welfare payment (including Child Benefit), you will be asked to register for your Public Services Card.

-The front of the card holds your name, photograph and signature, along with the card expiry date.
-The back of the card holds your PPS number and a card number.
-It also holds a magnetic stripe to enable social welfare payments such as pensions to be collected at post offices
+The front of the card has your name, photograph and signature, and the card expiry date.
+The back of the card has your PPS number and a card number.
+It also holds a magnetic stripe to enable social welfare payments such as pensions to be collected at post offices.

 Using your PSC to apply for social welfare payments online